newaz-aa/DL-for-Computer-Vision/README.md

-# Introduction to Computer Vision with TensorFlow
+# DL for Computer Vision with TensorFlow

 The coursework provides an introductory overview of building deep learning models using TensorFlow for Computer Vision tasks.